lamba-simran/Personalization-Theory-Recommender-Systems-Project/part2/README.md

 We also tried to evaluate **catalog coverage** for our model which came out be as low as **3.848 %** since coverage is impacted to a greater degree when non-popular items are not rated/recommended for any users and ALS recommends popular items over and over again.

-In orderto get a better coverage, we decided to implement a type of **Approximate Nearest Neighbors** recommendation algorithm.
+In order to get a better coverage, we decided to implement a type of **Approximate Nearest Neighbors** recommendation algorithm.

 ## [Locality Sensitive Hashing (LSH)](https://github.com/taeyoung-choi/personalization-theory/blob/master/part2/LSH.py)